conke/iHac/README.md

-# Zero-configuration UEFI extension for Hackintosh (macOS on PC).
+# Zero-config UEFI extension for Hackintosh (macOS on PC).

+This project aims to provide you the same UX with real Mac.

 <!--
 ## Features